shaner1/PandS_Project/README.md

 I wanted to output just scatter plots, without the histograms that are included, as I had already created histograms, but couldn't find a sutable plot type in the seaborn documentation.

 ### Joining everything together

+Once the individual components of the program were complete, I set about merging them into one final project and ensuring they smoothly and efficiently together.
+I also improved the commenting the final program so that it was cohesive and logical.

 ### Analysis